 If you are on probation in Massachusetts you know what it’s like when your freedom is on the line.
-Being placed on probation is akin to being given a second chance to enjoy your life as much as you can instead of counting the number of bars inside a jail cell.
-In the Commonwealth of Massachusetts probation is given to nonviolent offenders who have plead or been found guilty of their charges in Massachusetts.
-This second chance comes with conditions and if you violate your probation in any way all bets are off and you are looking at jail time.
-If you have violated your probation you need the help or our skilled Middlesex County probation violation lawyers.
+Being placed on probation is essentially a second chance whereby you can prove to the court that jail time is not necessary in your case.
+In Massachusetts, probation is given to nonviolent offenders who have plead or been found guilty of their charges.
+This second chance often comes with conditions and if you violate your probation in any way you may face jail time.
+If you have violated your probation in any way, you should contact Attorney Kevin R. Collins and schedule a free consultation.

 Examples Of Probation Violation

-- Failure to attend a scheduled court appearance
+- Failing to attend a scheduled court appearance

-- Failure to show up at a scheduled meeting with your probation officer
+- Failing to show up at a scheduled meeting with your probation officer

 - Engaging in criminal activity